broadinstitute/ABC-Enhancer-Gene-Prediction/docs/developers/updating_docs.rst

 #.
 Checkout the latest version of the `dev` branch
 #.
 Modify/add docs under the `docs` directory
 #.
 Preview your changes by running `make html` in the `docs` directory.
 Your built html files can be found under `docs/_build/html`.
 Open up `index.html` or any other html file

+   Note: Make sure you're using the `abc-env` conda environment to avoid compilation errors.

 #.
 Push your code to github and make a PR